-If you would like to contact an independent organisation to discuss the inclusion of babies in research studies generally we suggest that you contact Irish Premature Babies, a charity for parents with premature babies in Ireland.
+If you would like to contact an independent organisation to discuss the inclusion of babies in research studies generally we suggest that you contact Bliss, a special care baby charity.
 Their contact details are on the back page.

 Thank you for reading this leaflet - please discuss this study with the doctor or nurse who is looking after your baby if you have any questions.